What are The Estate Planning Basics? What Goes in an Estate Plan?

 When a Successor Trustee takes over as the official Trustee of an estate, their job is to execute the exact wording of the trust on behalf of the Beneficiaries.
 This is a weighty responsibility, and it falls pretty much entirely on the Trustee—the Beneficiaries can basically sit back and enjoy the work of the Trustee in sorting out the finances and distributing the assets of the estate.
 Often the Trustee is also one of the Beneficiaries, which can lead to some unease on behalf of the others—and sometimes complaints or even lawsuits.

-In essence, Trustees have duties and Beneficiaries have rights.
+In essence, Trustees have duties, and Beneficiaries have rights.
 Indeed, a Trustee can be held personally responsible for proper management of the estate after someone dies.
 Were the assets properly invested?
 Were actions taken in a timely manner?

 Importantly, Trustees can decline to serve and may choose to pass on their responsibility to the next successor in the line.
 Check out this important webinar and blog on Trustee Risks & How to Avoid Common Pitfalls.